Agribusiness Economics & Management Major

 - Wholesale buyer: Analyze buying trends, sales records, price, and quality to advise companies about purchasing and vendor selection and monitoring.

 As an agribusiness economics and management student at the University of Arizona, you'll learn how to coordinate the production of food and fiber, regulate the use of natural resources, start your own business, market agricultural and non-agricultural products, sell raw materials, and manage businesses, large and small, in food, agriculture, and beyond.

-- Spring & Fall 2022 and beyond View checklist & general 4 year plan
+- Spring & Fall 2023 & beyond View checklist & general 4 year plan

 - View Pima Community College 2 + 2 four-year plan